TL-Embedded/CANmaster-FW/README.md

  * Read and writes CAN messages
  * Enumerates as a standard USB serial port on windows and linux without additional drivers
  * LED feedback for transmit and recieve
+ * Error code reporting ([MAX330](#max330-version) only)

 # Build and programming
 This firmware was build using STM32CubeIDE v1.8.0.

 The firmware is loaded over SWD via the 6 pin TAG connect port

+## MAX330 version
+The CANMaster is available using either the MCP2551-I/SN or the MAX33011EASA+ CAN transciever.
+This is firmware compatible.
+The presence of this MAX330 is detected by fitting 0R on R8.

+If the MAX330 is fitted, this enables enhanced error code reporting.
+Refer to the [error codes](#error-codes) for more information.

 # Protocol